-My beloved hometown of Memphis, Tennessee turns 200 in 2019 and she’s been through a lot in her short lifetime.
+This post on 200 things to do in Memphis is close to my heart.
+My beloved hometown of Memphis, Tennessee turned 200 in 2019 and she’s been through a lot in her short lifetime.
 Most of it good, some of it bad, and that time we lost the NCAA basketball championship by seven points was really, truly ugly.
 No, I’m still not over it so shut up!

-So in honor of Memphis, Tennessee turning 200 in 2019, here are 200 things to do in Memphis on your next visit.
+So in honor of Memphis, Tennessee recently turning 200, here are 200 things to do in Memphis on your next visit.
 Or this weekend if you’re lucky enough to live there.

 A few things to note before we dive in:

 The food & drink section does not contain all the food and drink related things to do.